gwilku/jscan-docs/general/getting_started.rst

 Can I transfer my license to another device?
 	Short answer: no.

-	Longer answer: no, but you can use the same license on multiple devices (phone / tablet) as long as they all use the same app store account and you connect to the same vehicle.
+	Longer answer: no, but:

+	- If you have two or more devices using the same app store account (Google Play account/ Apple ID) you can use the same license on multiple devices.
+	- If you switch a device within the same OS (iOS to iOS / Android to Android) the above applies.
+Just install JScan on the new device and use *Restore Purchases* option (phone restart might be required)
-	If you're changing a phone from Android to iOS or vice versa and whish to continue using JScan with the same vehicle - please get in touch with us on messenger.
+	- If you're changing a phone from Android to iOS or vice versa and whish to continue using JScan with the same vehicle - please get in touch with us on messenger.
+	.. note:: Tell us what phone from and to you want to migrate and attach a proof of purchase to speed the process up.

 How do I buy a license?
 	When connecting to a new vehicle, you will be prompted if you want to assign a license to the vehicle, or if you want to buy a license if you do not have one.
 This is the most common way.